You're reading docs for Nextly Alpha. APIs may change between releases.

 Directory Overview

-Here is the typical structure of a Nextly project:
+Here is the structure of a project scaffolded with create-nextly-app (Blank template, with src/ directory):

 my-nextly-app/